chandelures/chandeblog/README.md

 - local_settings: {"base": {}, "prod": {}, "dev": {}}

-  Set some basic settings such as SECRET_KAY, email settings used in both prod and dev environment.
+  Set some basic settings such as SECRET_KEY, email settings used in both prod and dev environment.
 And there is the possibility that some settings are different in prod and dev enviroment.

 Example: